shz040/DSC180/index.md

 | Logistic Regression with TF-IDF | 97% |
 | Decision Tree Classifier with TF-IDF | 98% |

-When looking at the results for the risk-assessment models.
+When looking at the results for the risk-assessment models:

 | Risk Assessment Model | ROC-AUC Score |
 | --- | --- |